My love for travel

 Italy Bike Trip One

 My second trip to Europe was a bike trip in Tuscany, this time with Backroads.
 This one started out badly because I had a 6 hour delay getting from Dallas to Milan due to an air traffic controller strike there.
 The train from Milan to Florence was SRO and when I got to the Florence train station, I sat on the floor crying because I couldn’t figure out how to phone the trip leader and get to our first hotel.

 All that resolved itself and again we had a great, albeit exceptionally large, group, and even though it was rainy and cool, I have a big grin on my face in every picture.
-We had a fairly even mix of couple and singles.
+We had a fairly even mix of couples and singles.
 While my ‘roomie’ and I didn’t really click, I became friends with two women traveling together.
 As I recall they were from San Francisco but one of the women was in the process of moving back to her home town of Pittsburgh.
 One of the married couples was on their honeymoon and regaled us with how they met online.

 One of my favorite memories was an evening when we were told we would have a late start in the morning due to weather.
 So a group of us went to the bar and started doing Sambuca.
 We got fairly rowdy and the owner asked us to quiet down.
 We complied for a while but got to laughing loudly again when we asked the wife of the honeymoon couple to join us.
 She declined to do Sambuca, saying a blind date had tried to impress her by clapping his hands over a flaming Sambuca and set her new suede dress on fire.